pabloariasal/lua_tutorial/3_running.md

-# Running Lua programs
+# How to run a Lua program?

-Download lua installation form www.lua.org or your distro's package manager
+Download Lua installation from www.lua.org or your distro's package manager

-=> Lua can be run in two ways:
+This will install:

-1) with the standalone interpreter
+1) The standalone Lua interpreter
-2) From within a C/C++ application using the Lua C library and API
+2) The Lua C library and API

 Or try it out online: www.lua.org/demo.html